As promised, here's a guide to fitting an aftermarket head unit

 Also, if you use just the wiring loom provided, you will have a hell of a lot of cutting, splicing, crimping and rewiring to do to transplant it onto your current ford wiring loom.

 You'll also find that the radio doesn't work and neither does your stalk controls.

 So what you'll have to do, like me, is buy a fitting kit for around 60quid.
-The kit will include a fascia adapter to build up to your current head unit surround, an aerial adaptor for the radio, a stalk controls adaptor, a new cage, and most importantly a head unit to ford specific patch lead (in my case pioneer to ford specific) which will plug into the loom provided with the head unit, and into the ford wiring loom making it plug and play with no rewiring required.
+The kit will include a fascia adapter to build up to your current head, an aerial adaptor for the radio, a stalk controls adaptor, a new cage, and most importantly a head unit to ford specific patch lead (in my case pioneer to ford specific) which will plug into the loom provided with the head unit, and into the ford wiring loom making it plug and play with no rewiring required.

 Now to start the installation

 The kit also comes with a pair of these things

 Which is what secure the head unit into the cage to stop it simply sliding/pulling out.

 The two prong things are the new removal keys